 The strata will have an account with Source and will be billed for all of the electricity used in the common areas and services.

-The strata will benefit 24/7 from our super generous strata electricity tariffs meaning your strata levies will be lower!
 Because we manage the solar, the meters and the billing system the strata doesn’t have any headaches regarding maintenance or buying and selling electricity.
 Lower prices and no headaches – what’s not to like!

 If you’re concerned with your common area energy usage, Source will meet with the property manager or the Council of Owners to help identify ways to reduce electricity costs.
 Simple changes to things like when pool pumps are turned on can save reduce common area costs substantially.